dyngts/kambinger/README.md

 where "staticmirror-ver." is the name of the main folder

+Please run

+> generatemirror

+for the first time after the installation

 This is a static website generator for mirroring purpose.
 Package includes: